orefalo/g2/README.md

 Please download the Windows native installer from [this link](https://github.com/orefalo/g2/downloads).

 #How to use

-The project overides the `g` and `git` commands.
+The project overrides the `g` and `git` commands.
 Taken without parameters it displays the following output.

 ```
 $ g